 7. THE WEATHER IS PERFECT (USUALLY)

 For those wanting to escape cold, Canadian winters, the most viable option would be to head south but, naturally, Fel and Wes head to Europe instead 🤷🏻♀️.
 There are a surprisingly large number of warm winter destinations in Europe but the Croatian coast is our top choice for a couple of reasons.
 Firstly, our Canadian passport limits how long we can stay in warmer Schengen nations like Portugal, Spain and Italy (90 days for every six months).
 Second, we like spending time in Central Europe so Croatia is close enough to get to without having to board a plane (Wes hates flying).
 And third, Split is beautiful during the winter months and we've seen temperatures reach up to 16 degrees (which is warm enough for us).
-Hot or not, what we love about winter on the Dalmatian coast is the number of sunny days.
-Even if you need a light jacket, we can swap pine trees for palms and hibernate by the water.
-We've seen mostly sunny days in Split but, like anywhere in the world, the weather can be unpredictable.
-Last year we had a few days where the temperature dropped below 0 and the pipes in our building completely froze so we were without running water for a few days.
-This year we had more rainy days than we would have liked but it still beat the brutually cold winter Canada had so we can't complain!
+Hot or not, what we love about winter in Croatia is the number of sunny days.
+Even if you need a light jacket, we can swap pine trees for palm trees and hibernate by the water.
+We've seen mostly sunny days in Split but, I won’t lie, the weather can be unpredictable.
+Last year we had a few days where the temperature dropped below 0 and the pipes in our building completely froze so we were without running water for 3 days.
+This year we had more rain than we would have liked but it still beat the brutually cold winter in Canada so we can't complain!